IbaiMtnz05/Neural-Network-Classifier/README.md

 - `argmax()`: Find index of maximum value in each row

 > [!NOTE]
+> Matrix operations are automatically parallelized across the assigned data chunks.

+> [!NOTE]
 > All matrix operations are implemented manually without using external libraries.

+## Performance Considerations

+- Thread count should match available CPU cores for optimal performance
+- Memory usage increases with thread count due to per-thread stack allocation
+- Large datasets benefit more from parallelization than small ones

 ## Memory Management